 What Are Common Injuries from Texting While Driving Accidents?

-Texting while driving accidents in Atlanta frequently cause severe injuries, as distracted drivers may not have time to slow down or stop before a crash happens.
+Texting while driving accidents in Atlanta frequently causes severe injuries, as distracted drivers may not have time to slow down or stop before a crash happens.
 Some common injuries in these collisions include:

 How Do You Prove the Other Driver Was Texting?